 Facing a possible recession here in the United States, the name of the game for CFOs is going to be cost savings.
 While this is often the case, the COVID pandemic has created even more cause for cost containment.

-Companies are going to want to hang on to as much cash as they can, which will lead to an increased desire to automate.
+Companies are going to want to hang on to as much cash as they can, including their accounting professional(s) which will lead to an increased desire to automate.
 And automation can be a great cost-cutting tool.

 But before you throw up your hands about automation meaning the loss of jobs, take a breath.
-Automation can take away the mundane and transactional work, which will require accountants to upscale and focus on analytical and soft skills, allowing them to put their efforts into problem-solving, leadership, and people skills.
+Automation can take away the mundane and transactional work, which will require accountants to upscale and focus on analytical and soft skills, allowing them to put their efforts into problem-solving, leadership, and people skills while they leave the rest of their time-consuming tasks such as data entry to be taken care of by artificial intelligence.

 Data Will Take Center Stage - The Future of Accounting

 A lot of companies already invest heavily in big data and automation, while failing to realize that the people and processes are the things that are lacking.
-You can have the most robust data in the world but if you don't have the right people to analyze it and the right processes in place to make sense of it, you’ll not reap the benefits of your data.
+You can have the most robust data in the world along with the most sophisticated machine learning solution but if you don't have the right people to analyze it and the right processes in place to make sense of it, you’ll not reap the benefits of your data.

 More and more companies are aligning their people with their goals for analytics and reaping the benefits.
 They’re seeing cost savings across the board, an increased speed of decision making and continuous improvement in all areas of business.